 The Eglin Air Force Base (AFB) is an Air Force Material Compound Base located in northwestern Florida.
-The base is on the coast of the Choctawhatchee Bay and is a few miles away from the Atlantic Ocean.
+The base is on the coast of the Choctawhatchee Bay and is a few miles away from the Gulf of Mexico.
 Eglin is surrounded by the small town of Valparaiso, three miles southwest, and the Fort Walton Beach, 6 miles south.
 The sunny climate is known for its high temperatures and moderate precipitation rates.
 Eglin AFB is home to over 8,000 people, including around 2,300 families.
 The official address of the Visitor Center is Eglin Boulevard, Building 2591, Eglin AFB, FL 32542 and main phone number is (850) 882-0791.

 AFB is one of few bases under the Department of Defense that offers a scheduled passenger airport.
 The Destin-Fort Walton Beach Airport (VPS) is situated on the base and is served by American Airlines, Delta Air Lines, and United Airlines.
 The airport offers a wide variety of regional flights, including daily flights to the Hartsfield-Jackson Atlanta International Airport.
 Allegiant Airlines recently announced an expansion of flights to the airport, adding 18 more destinations throughout the country.
 VPS, which is continuing to grow, gives military members favorable transportation opportunities.